-Theology of the Person: The Person and Human Rights
+Theology of the Person: Personhood and the Public's Views

 Regent College's Centre for Humanity and the Common Good presents an eight-part lecture series on the Theology of the Person.
 This lecture series recovers the all-important concept of the "Person" for a theological engagement of contemporary culture.

-Join us on Wednesday, February 2, 2022 for the third lecture titled "The Person and Human Rights" with Dr. John Evans.
+Join us on Wednesday, February 2, 2022 for the third lecture titled "Personhood and the Public's Views" with Dr. John Evans.

 This lecture will be available online.
 Information about an in-person component for the public will be available closer to February 2, 2022.